 For finance leases, lessees are not required to present interest expense associated with the lease liability, or amortization expense associated with the right-of-use asset, separately from other similarly characterized activities in the statement of comprehensive income.
-Rather, a lessee presents interest expense associated with finance leases in a manner consistent with how it presents other interest expense, and amortization expense associated with finance leases in a manner consistent with how it presents other interest expense, and amortization expense associated with finance leases in a manner consistent with how it presents other with how it presents other other amortization expense.
+Rather, a lessee presents interest expense associated with finance leases in a manner consistent with how it presents other interest expense, and amortization expense associated with finance leases in a manner consistent with how it presents other deprecation or amortization expense.